SharpenYourSword/peoplestring-parse.js/README.md

   { name: 'Mary Smith' })
 ```

-A peoplestring can also contain an e-mail address in angle brackets.
+A peoplestring can contain an e-mail address in angle brackets.

 ```javascript
 assert.deepStrictEqual(